logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 * Options:
   * Episode duration (days) is the number of calendar dates between the episode start date and end date inclusive.
-  * Number of service contacts includes all service contact regardless of attendance.
+  * Number of service contacts includes all service contacts regardless of attendance.

 .. _category-m9: